Russia's Defense Industry Finds Itself in a Tailspin

 (YURI KADOBNOV/AFP/Getty Images)

 Russia's defense industry is face to face with a major foe, but it's not a foreign military power.
-The Kremlin has been striving to modernize all branches of the Russian military, but the country's defense industry is struggling thanks to decreasing volumes of orders, difficulties in attracting high-skilled talent and limits to its technological capabilities.
-According to recent figures, the performance of Russia's aerospace sector is declining precipitously.
-In 2018, for instance, Russian aircraft and spacecraft makers produced 13.5 percent less than in 2017.
-And there's been no letup in 2019 either: In the first two months of the year, aerospace output plummeted 48 percent year on year.
+The great power has been striving to modernize all branches of its military, but the country's defense industry is struggling due to decreasing volumes of orders, difficulties in attracting high-skilled talent and limits to its technological capabilities.

-The decline in Russia's defense output raises concerns about the competitive strength of Russia's defense industry in general, whose health is critical if the country is to project itself as a military power in the longer term.
+The fall is triggering concern over the competitive strength of Russia's defense industry, whose health is critical if the country is to project itself as a military power in the longer term.
 Russian Deputy Prime Minister Yuri Borisov attributed the reduction in output to a slowdown of orders for military systems, but projections suggest the slowdown is not just a short-term fluctuation; in fact, it's expected to become even worse in the future.
-The downturn in oil prices has taken a bite out of Russia's bottom line, squeezing spending for the military — all at a time when the country's arms manufacturers have lost their competitive edge in the global arms market.
-Together, these factors ensure that Russia's defense industry will struggle to get out of its funk.
+The downturn in oil prices has taken a bite out of Russia's bottom line, squeezing spending for the military -- all at a...